-- Students who want to qualify for a Ministry of Higher Education scholarship is science fields are counseled to take: - .
-Biology .
-Chemistry .
-Physics . and Math up through Pre-Calculus. - The same applies to students plannig to enter Kuwait University science faculty.
+Students who want to qualify for a ministry of higher education scholarship in science fields are counseled to take:

+- Biology, chemistry, Physics and Math up through Pre-Calculus. - The same applies to students planning to enter Kuwait university science faculties.